 As the article proceeds, Section II focuses our discussion on group law in continental Europe, where legal scholars have traditionally supported the idea of establishing a special corporate law regime for groups.
 We briefly recall the main features of national group laws in Germany, France and Italy, and summarise the positions of the various expert groups which have supported the idea of establishing a special EU regime for groups.
 Thereafter, we provide an account of EU policymakers' attempts to establish such a special regime and describe the EMCA rules on groups.
-Section III, the core of this article, delves into the practical implications of group law, as epitomised by the EMCA standard: on the one hand, it slightly increases the degree of flexibility in group management by reducing the costs associated with the implementation of group-value-maximising strategies; on the other, it greatly facilitates tunnelling.
-Section IV concludes with a summary of the article's main results and suggests that, if at all a special, lenient standard for IGTs and, more broadly, for decisions made in the interest of (other entities of) the group is justified, it should only operate as an opt-in
+Section III, the core of this article, delves into the practical implications of group law, as epitomised by the EMCA

 18 To be clear, this is a feature of the EMCA standard that is not observed in any individual jurisdiction, perhaps with the exception of France, given the vague contours of the Rozenblum doctrine.
-See infra Section II.A.
+See infra Section 2.1.

-19 See generally Jensen and Meckling 1976, p 308 (identifying agency costs as the sum of bonding costs, monitoring costs and the "residual loss" from agents' suboptimal decisions).
+19 See generally Jensen and Meckling (1976), at p 308 (identifying agency costs as the sum of bonding costs, monitoring costs and the 'residual loss' from agents' suboptimal decisions).

-20 See Djankov et al. 2008, p 431; Pacces 2011, p 192.
+20 See Djankov et al. (2008), at p 431; Pacces (2011), at p 192.

 21 Only in exceptional circumstances may the benefits outweigh the costs.
 One such circumstance is where non-legal constraints already curb controllers' tunnelling in an effective way, so that legal remedies against that behaviour essentially do not matter.
 Where that is the case, basic legal constraints against unfair self-dealing, such as fiduciary duties, may be relaxed without major concerns.
-Another case in point might be where the entire economic system has been hit by large-scale unforeseen events (such as a pandemic): in such a scenario most companies are in "survival mode" and the primary goal for any policymaker is to keep as many of them afloat as possible.
+Another case in point might be where the entire economic system has been hit by large-scale unforeseen events (such as a pandemic): in such a scenario most companies are in 'survival mode' and the primary goal for any policymaker is to keep as many of them afloat as possible.
 In this case, it might be preferable for lean decision-making to trump minority shareholder protection.
-Cf. Enriques 2020, p 266.
+Cf. Enriques (2020), at p 266.
 Special regimes for groups such as the EMCA standard might prove useful in these truly exceptional circumstances, because to some extent they do increase managerial flexibility in firms organised as a web of different legal entities.